mstocco/mariostoc.co/content/racereports/2023-ironman-70.3-victoria.md

 It is a beeline to the port-o-johns.

 ## THE PLANNED WALK/RUN
-In the crowd at the exit of T2, my friends Kevin and Jason spot me and I stop at the fence for a brief _"hello"_.
+In the crowd, past the exit of T2, my friends Kevin and Jason spot me and I stop at the fence for a brief _"hello"_.

-I catch a negative comment from the back of the peanut gallery, likely from a friend of a friend who doesn't know me or the current state of my foot; A previous version of me would have outwardly reacted.
+I catch a negative comment from the back of the peanut gallery, likely from a friend of a friend who doesn't know me or the current state of my foot.
+A previous version of me would have outwardly reacted.

-I start the planned walk/jog just walking.
-It was was the best thing for my stomach in the moment.
+The start of my planned walk/jog just a walk.
+It is the best thing for my unhappy bowel right now.

-A little more than a kilometre in, I catch another walker.
-Mitch from _Calgary_, is going to complete his life-to-date, bucket list event.
+A little more than a kilometre in, I catch up to another walker.
+Mitch R. from _Calgary_, is going to complete his life-to-date, bucket list event.
 I start the conversation we'll share for the next 19 kilometres.

 <!---->
 Plugged into my watch is an interval workout, 25 reps, 2